DUNE/computing-training-202112/README.md

 DUNE Computing Training May 2021 edition
 ========================================

-* THIS SITE IS A WORK IN PROGRESS

-This repository holds the source code of the webpage that is rendered [here](https://dune.github.io/computing-training/).
+This repository holds the source code of the webpage that is rendered [here](https://dune.github.io/computing-training-202105/).

 This training module is part of an initiative of the [DUNE Computing Consortium](https://dunescience.org/).